Market Failure: Green Energy, Capitalism, and the Path We’re Not Taking

 On this path are there any humans out there?
 If so, the choice is simple but profound, join efforts like the #OMN.
 Embrace the tools and principles of the .
 Compost the shit and grow something real.
 The question isn’t whether change is needed—it’s whether we have the courage and wisdom to make it happen.
 For those ready to move past the #blocking, now’s the time to pick up the shovel. 🌱

-Breaking the cycle of #mainstreaming and liberal trolling
+Breaking the circling of #mainstreaming and liberal trolling

-Liberal trolls, deeply embedded in the “common sense” framework of the #deathcult (neoliberalism), derive their identity and value from upholding its norms.
-When confronted with thinking that challenges these assumptions, their sense of self-worth feels threatened.
-This leads to defensive behaviors like #blocking, which create echo chambers and alienate broader, constructive conversations.
+Liberal trolls are deeply embedded in the “common sense” of #deathcult (neoliberalism), they derive their identity and value from upholding these norms.
+When confronted with thinking that challenges assumptions, their sense of self-worth feels threatened.
+This leads to defensive behaviours like #blocking, that create echo chambers that alienate broader, constructive conversations.

 The result is a destructive cycle of isolation, where strong blocking cuts people off from dissenting views, deepening their entrenchment.
 Collapse is often the ending of this path, mental strain of constant reinforcement without growth leads to emotional “cave-ins.” this trauma, ripple out to the communities involved, stalling progress and fostering distrust.